Heart Skips a Beat: Appearances in other media

 In October 2013 the song was used in an advert for Heart FM where it shows pairs of people connecting hands to make heart shapes until it reaches a woman watching Murs perform on stage and joins her hand with his.

+In September 2026, in the cast of Saturday Night Live UK performed Heart Skips a Beat in an X Factor Final 12-inspired sketch towards the end of the second episode of series two with host Jamie Demetriou.